redemptive/tube-data/README.md

 ## Installation and Usage
 - Clone the repository
-- run npm install in the command line
+- Run npm install in the command line
 - Run node index to run the server
 - Navigate to localhost:3000